 The existence of covalent bonding across a molecule and the electronegativity of atoms can determine whether a molecule is polar or not.

 Let us check the differences between both types of molecules

-The polar molecules have unequal distribution of charges across it whereas the nonpolar molecules have an overall equal distribution of charges among its atoms.
+The polar molecules have unequal distribution of charges across them whereas the nonpolar molecules have an overall equal distribution of charges among their atoms.

 The dipole moment is the measure of the polarity of a molecule.
 The dipole of a nonpolar molecule is always 0 D whereas the polar molecules have the value of dipole moment equals to non zero.